-Ockanickon offers weekend camping from September to March.
+Ockanickon offers weekend camping from September to early April.
 Units can rent campsites for a weekend stay starting at $25.00.
 Units may rent multiple sites allowing for unique events like Webelos/Boy Scout Camping Weekend where one group enjoys the warmth of Grundy Lodge while other boys hone their winter camp skills staying in a nearby site.
 Once you’ve determined what facilities you’d like to use, please complete and submit an Short Term Camping Application.

 Steps to Making a Reservation

 - Determine what facility or facilities you’d like to use

 - Determine when you’d like to use those facilities (most weekends from late September to early April are open except holidays)